ramapriyan912001/tp/docs/team/chrus-chong.md

 * **New Feature**: Constructed the `creategroup` feature for AWE.
     * What it does: Allows user to create a new travel group with the command line interface.
     * Justification: This feature is crucial as the user should be able to create groups to record travel expenses.
-    * Highlights: This implementation added in a new command `creategroup` to create a new group.
-It creates a new travel group with the specified members.
     * Contribution: Built the entire framework for this feature.

-* **New Feature**: Constructed the `groupaddcontact` and `groupremovecontact` feature for AWE.
-    * What it does: Allows user to add and remove a person from an existing group with the command line interface.
-    * Justification: This feature is important as the user should be able to add and remove members from travel groups after creating them.
-The prevents the need for deleting a re-creating a group to change membership.
-    * Highlights: This implementation added 2 new commands,`groupaddcontact` and `groupremovecontact` to add and remove contacts from a specified group respectively.
-    * Contribution: Built the entire framework for this feature.

 * **New Feature**: Constructed the `groupeditname` feature for AWE.
     * What it does: Allows user to change the group name of an existing group with the command line interface.
     * Justification: This feature is important as the user should be able to change a travel group's name.
       The prevents the need for deleting a re-creating a group to change group name.
-    * Highlights: This implementation added in a new command `groupeditname` to edit a travel group's name.
     * Contribution: Built the entire framework for this feature.

-* **New Feature**: Constructed the `groupaddtag` and `groupremovetag` feature for AWE.
+* **New Feature**: Constructed the `groupaddcontact`, `groupremovecontact`, `groupaddtag` and `groupremovetag`feature for AWE.
-    * What it does: Allows user to add and remove a tag from an existing group with the command line interface.
+    * What it does: Allows user to add and remove members/tags from an existing group with the command line interface.
-    * Justification: This feature is important as the user should be able to add and remove tags from travel groups after creating them.
-The prevents the need for deleting a re-creating a group to change tag status.
+    * Justification: This feature is important as the user should be able to add and remove members/tags from travel groups after creating them.
+The prevents the need for deleting a re-creating a group to change membership or tag status.
-    * Highlights: This implementation added 2 new commands,`groupaddtag` and `groupremovetag` to add and remove tags from a specified group respectively.
     * Contribution: Built the entire framework for this feature.

 * **New Feature**: Developed storage functionalities for `creategroup` and `deletegroup` feature.